Updated April 2019

 Aeropuerto Internacional de la Ciudad de México is Latin America’s second busiest airport (after São Paulo) by passenger traffic — more than 100,000 pax go through daily.
 It’s the busiest by aircraft movements, and it’s operating at capacity.
 As a passenger, you certainly feel it.

 A new airport is being constructed, however this will take some years.
-In the mean time, here’s how to survive a long layover at MEX.
+In the meantime, here’s how to survive a long layover at MEX.
+Oh, and I wrote up a version for Fodor’s too, published April 2019: How to survive a long layover in Mexico City

 If you find this post useful, please have a look around the rest of my website for other tips about where to go, what to see, do and eat, and logistics on how to do it easily.
 I’d love it if you subscribed